dudaporto/dudaporto/README.md

 # Hi there!

-I'm Duda, a software developer exploring the iOS world 👩🏻‍💻 
+I'm Duda, a software developer exploring the iOS world. 👩🏻‍💻 🍎